Health Benefits of Eating Onions

 - Slice and chop horizontally

-- Slice the onion in half leaving the roots intact
+- Slice it in half leaving the roots intact

 - Peel the thin papery layers away

-- Slice the onion vertically in rounds until you near the root
+- Slice vertically in rounds until you near the root

 - Discard the root